 There were two world wars that disrupted the growth of hospitality in the twentieth century.

-History of Hospitality industry also shows us some of the darker sides as the industry goes on to absorb all shades of tourism.
+The history of the Hospitality industry also shows us some of the darker sides as the industry goes on to absorb all shades of tourism.

 The hospitality industry as an organised industry was formed in the 1950s or 1960s when a proper structure was formed.